Desserts/TreatsTraditional Millionaire Shortbread Squares

 • 1 cup milk/dark Chocolate

-Once you have your shortbread mix gently pat down into a 28 x 18 cm shallow oblong baking tin.
-Fork it gently to stop it rising too much!
-Bake at 180C for 25-30 minutes or until golden brown.
+Once you have your shortbread mix, gently pat it down into a 28 x 18 cm shallow oblong baking tin.
+Fork it gently to prevent it from rising too much.
+Bake at 180°C for 25-30 minutes, or until golden brown.

 To make the caramel filling